My love for genealogy and family history research began when I unexpectedly "met" my long-deceased great-great-great Grandpa Rudy.

 Please don’t be intimidated any longer by what you don’t know.
 If you have a desire to know who you are, to have a deeper connection to your roots, genealogy is definitely for you!

 So jump in with both feet, and begin to experience genealogy and family history research - the joy of rubbing shoulders with your ancestors!

 Check out these genealogy stories and experiences contributed by a community of both hobby and professional genealogists!

 If you need help, or you need genealogy resources, look no farther.
 Here on this page you will find:

-I started this website with the determination in mind to provide tools, resources, and encouragement to enrich and advance this labor of love for our ancestors.
+I started this website to provide you with a resource I wish had been available when I was in your position.
+The idea here is to equip beginners with tools, resources, and encouragement to enrich and advance this labor of love for our ancestors.
 I would love nothing more than to see you get as excited about genealogy and family history as I am!
 And I want to make sure that when that happens, you'll be able to find something on my website that will help you.